rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/transfer-container-images.md

 ### Steps

-1. Save image(s) from the source environment to a tar archive
+1. Save image(s) from the source environment to a tar archive.

 <Tabs groupId="container-runtime">
   <TabItem value="nerdctl" default>